Blobfolio/blob-common/wp/docs/IMAGE.md

     //each unique rule and remove all others.
     'rewrite_styles'=>false,

+    //remove invalid tags and attributes, strip script-y
+    //things. note: this does not remove CSS properties
+    //like behavior or extension, not does it strip
+    //embedded data:
+    'sanitize'=>true,

     //cleaning SVGs in PHP can be slow. this option will
     //save the cleaned output so on subsequent calls
     //the file can be delivered as-is. the original file